 A blue light flashed...

 Time stopped.
 There she was--Esther the blue of a pale sky, untouched by clouds and descended from heaven, where she had made a deal with God to punish Alvin.
 He felt Blue Esther's embrace, and he thought, this isn't so bad, this dying.

 Why does Blue Esther appear?
-What messages does she have for Alan and their two adult daughters, Vivi and Ursula?
+What messages does she have for Alvin and their two adult daughters, Vivi and Ursula?
 Set in the late 1960's Colorado, Radio Eldorado is a story exploring boundaries: the boundaries of counter-culture and the establishment, industry and the environment, fathers and daughters, and the inescapable lines between life and death.

 Tyrone Jaeger is the author of the novel Radio Eldorado published by Braddock Avenue Books, the story collection So Many True Believers and the cross-genre novella The Runaway Note.

 His writing has appeared in the Oxford American, Southern Humanities Review, The Literary Review, and elsewhere.
 He is the recipient of the Porter Fund Literary Prize, and he has been a member of the faculty at Hendrix College since 2008.

 Born and raised in the Catskill Mountains, Tyrone lives on Beaverfork Lake, Arkansas, with his wife and daughter.

 Thank you to the Carnegie Library for Local History, Boulder, for the non-commericial use of the oral histories of the Rocky Flats fire.